juanmougan/estate/README.md

 Use a valid project structure, check https://golang.org/doc/code.html for details

 E. g. `[some folder]/src/github.com/juanmougan/estate` where `estate` is this project's root path

+Run the project like this:

+    $ go run *.go